Victorian Environment Friends Network

 Meet Our Team

 Our Committee has an important ongoing agenda, working on behalf of Friends Groups.
-This includes: quantifying and valuing volunteer contributions; securing funding and support for VEFN and Friends groups; supporting Friends Groups to network and mentor and being a strong advocate for greater funding for parks.
+This includes: quantifying and valuing volunteer contributions; securing funding and support for VEFN and Friends groups; supporting Friends Groups to network and mentor and being a strong advocate for nature and environmental volunteering.

 VEFN’s Constitution has recently been changed to ensure VEFN and its future operations are meaningful to its current membership and priorities; to strengthen the membership structure as an representing Friends organisations; to enable registration as a Charity and apply for ATO Deductible Gift Recipient status; and enable VEFN to auspice local groups should that be needed.